WoWAnalyzer/WoWAnalyzer/README.md

-# Holy Paladin Analyzer
+# WoW Analyzer

-Use this tool to analyze your performance as a Holy Paladin based on important metrics for the spec.
+Use this tool to analyze your performance based on important metrics for your spec using a Warcraft Logs report.

 You will need a Warcraft Logs report with advanced combat logging enabled to start.
 Private logs can not be used, if your guild has private logs you will have to [upload your own logs](https://www.warcraftlogs.com/help/start/) or change the existing logs to the unlisted privacy option instead.